serwist/serwist/README.md

 Serwist is a collection of JavaScript libraries for [Progressive Web Apps](https://web.dev/progressive-web-apps/).

-It is a fork of Workbox that happened due to the aforementioned's development being stagnated.
+It is a fork of Workbox that came to be due to the its development being stagnated.
 Most work was done by Google LLC's team and the community.

 ---